avitld/SearchTLD/README.md

 # 📰 Read our news!
 We now have a page dedicated to news about the website, including the source code of how we make the pages.
 It's available [here!](https://blog.searchtld.com)
+## Blog unavailable
+The blog is being reworked so it will be offline for a while.

 # 💻 Instances